-I’ve noticed a common cause to many of the employee problems that exist in small businesses, the company’s core values.
+I’ve noticed a common cause of many employee problems in small businesses, the company’s core values.

 Let me explain.